The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips/dragonsong-war.md

 # Phase Two: King Thordan

 This is the Phase with the most downtime.
 Reaper suffers the most in this Phase due to us not being able to build our gauges during downtime scenarios.
-I recommend to hold at the end of this Phase for a somewhat slower kill time if your group is killing him too early as this gives most classes a better Re-Opener for the next Phase.
+I recommend to hold at the end of this Phase for a somewhat slower kill time if your group is killing him too early as this gives most classes a better Opener for the next Phase.
 A kill time somewhere between 3:08-3:13 is good enough for this which is during/after **Broad Swing 2.**

 ### Foreword about push timings and Gluttony: